-Looking for ways to enjoy the health and freshness of National Farmers Market Week this August?
-You'll find local markets across the nation, but use this guide for tips on where to find the freshest produce on the West Coast, from Washington to California.
+Looking for ways to enjoy National Farmers Market Week this August?
+Use this guide for tips on where to find the freshest produce on the West Coast.

 Every August, people across America gather to celebrate their local farmers and artisans during National Farmers Market Week.
 This days-long celebration shines a spotlight on local foods and goods, but farmers’ markets are thriving hubs of activity all year in many places around the country.
 You can find them in numerous places, but many of the biggest and best farmers’ markets in the U.S. are on the West Coast.
 With countless acres of farmland and optimal growing conditions, this part of the country rarely fails to produce a bountiful harvest.
 From Washington to California, these top markets are the ones to put on your must-visit list.